saylordotorg/course_bio304/Unit07.md

+---
+layout: default
+title: "BIO304: Human Physiology"
+course_description: "A study of the physiological processes that occur within the human body, with particular attention on enzyme activity, cell signaling, metabolic processes, protein synthesis, and movement."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: The Muscular System** <span id="7"></span> *The muscular system allows the body to move, inside and out.
 Often we think of the muscular system as big biceps like Popeye or strong leg